gvalenzuelarg/coronavirus/README.md

 ### Model assumptions:

 - **The case and death curves during a pandemic wave grow logistically towards a saturation point.** The number of cases and deaths do not exactly follow a logistic growth function with fixed coefficients.
 For example, many countries' number of cases/deaths show a much faster exponential growth towards their peak than their approach to a saturation point.
 Moreover, some countries' daily growth curves have more than one local maximum.
-All of this is taken into account by the Prophet model through trend changepoints, where the coefficients are allowed to change.
+All of this is taken into account by the Prophet model through trend change points, where the coefficients are allowed to change.
 One must, however, provide a saturation value to the model, which is calculated by fitting a logistic curve to the tail of a given time series.
 One advantage of this method is that the saturation point gets updated every time the data is fitted, for example, when new data becomes available.

 - **The case and death curves are approximately piecewise linear in between pandemic waves.** After a country's pandemic wave ends, the curves tend to not fully flatten but rather present a growth that can be linearly approximated.
 The forecast of such a model during these stages should only be considered for short-term predictions.
 Once a country shows signs of entering another pandemic wave, one can switch to a logistical growth model, provided there is enough data to estimate a reasonable saturation point.